Curcumin and osteoarthritis

 Will change in diet and supplementation of Turmeric be beneficial for your osteoarthritic joint pain?
 That you need to find out for your health care provider.

 Writing in the Journal of interferon and cytokine research (2) (a journal on the science of inflammation), medical university researchers in China says that Curcumin has shown protective potential on osteoarthritis, but research does not suggest how protective it is in regards to its acting as an anti-inflammatory.
 So the Chinese team set out to answer that question.

 In their study, the researchers aimed to determine whether curcumin could alleviate osteoarthritis symptoms and the underlying mechanisms that causes it.
 To answer the question, they looked at mice with destabilized medial meniscus who were administered curcumin.

 - In the damaged mice meniscus and cartilage, curcumin was shown to increase levels of inflammatory cytokines (messengers that call for more inflammation.
-Note that the basic premise of Prolotherapy treatment is to spark a new healing cycle, this is what curcumin is influencing in the damaged joint).
 In fact curcumin affected various other messenger and inflammatory cells to induce inflammation.

 - Administration of curcumin significantly reduced osteoarthritis disease progression by interfering with the degenerative breakdown process of cartilage.

 - Curcumin also helped suppressed inflammation.
 In a highlight of this research, this study provides the first evidence that curcumin exerts protection on osteoarthritis by inhibition to the release of inflammasome NLRP3, leading to the downregulation of inflammatory cytokines.